seqscope/NovaScope/docs/basic_usage/execute.md

 ## Execution Options

+Below we applied:

-Below we applied `--rerun-incomplete`, which enables the pipeline to re-run any jobs the output of which is identified as incomplete, and `--latency-wait`, which request the pipeline pauses for the defined time awaiting an output file if not instantly accessible after a job, compensating for filesystem delay.
+* `--rerun-incomplete` to enable the pipeline to re-run any jobs the output of which is identified as incomplete,
+* `--latency-wait` to request the pipeline pauses for the defined time awaiting an output file if not instantly accessible after a job, compensating for filesystem delay.

 Please note those options are OPTIONAL.
 For more options, please see the [A Rule Execution Guide](../fulldoc/execution_guide/core_concepts.md#execution-dynamics) and the [official Snakemake documentation](https://snakemake.readthedocs.io/en/stable/index.html).

 ### Option A: Local Execution

-If your computing environment does not require a job scheduler such as Slurm, you can run the pipeline locally.
+If your computing environment does not require a job scheduler such as SLURM, you can run the pipeline locally.
 An example script is provided below.
 Make sure to replace the variables to relevant paths, the number of cores, and the time to wait for latency.

 ```bash
 ## path